[Understand the federal debt limit and the potential economic consequences.]

-Congress passed the $1.7 trillion federal budget for fiscal year (FY) 2023.
-The bill’s release edged close to the continuing resolution’s (CR) Dec.
-23 deadline, which is when federal funding was set to expire.
+Congress passed the $1.7 trillion federal budget for FY23 on Dec.
+23, 2022, which is the same day that the continuing resolution (CR) was set to expire.
 If the omnibus had not passed by then, a government shutdown would have occurred.

 Mandatory and discretionary spending

-Mandatory spending on entitlement programs, such as Social Security and Medicare, has been the topic of debate.
-There are long-term concerns on a bipartisan basis about the stability of these federal programs.
-These concerns may come to a head in 2023, since the federal government will come up against the debt ceiling, which is currently at $31.4 trillion.
-Conversations around whether to raise or suspend the debt limit will be had.
+Mandatory spending on entitlement programs, such as Social Security and Medicare, was a topic of debate leading up to the passage of the FY23 omnibus.
+There continue to be long-term concerns about the stability of these federal programs.
+In early 2023, these concerns came to a head, with the federal government coming up against the $31.4 trillion debt ceiling.

 Learn more about the Farm Bill and FAA Reauthorization, deadlines driving actions in 2023, and leaders to watch.